AlenaTih/Golden-Hour-App/README.md

 ## Features

-- **Golden Hour time:** determine when you will have this beautiful time of golden hour in your location.
+- **Golden Hour time:** determine when you will have this beautiful time of golden hour in your location today.
+- **Weather Data:** get weather information (a short description) for your location for this day.

 ## Usage